niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

    1. VSCODE with c++ extention enabled takes insane amount 1.3 of memory,.
 So does chrome USes smem to find out
    2. at some point, you **_need_** _a second, prefreably vertical monitor._

+# Reaching 2500 lines and what that means

+1. at some point, you need to rethink your build system.
+Blog idea: Moving to Cmake? or is it too boring??
+2. Compilation takes way too long.
+That's wasted time.
+3. Cross system compilation is important
+4. _*Most of the code is pointless_*

 ## Making Vector Website

 I proposed that an event of this scale would benefit from having a centralized information bank on the web. specially because it's so targeted towards young people, who are used to using the web for everything anyway.
 Also, we are so reliant on Google forms that dilutes the brand and so on.

 But as it turns out, it's hard to do everything by yourself.
 I was doing the content-writing, the designing and the web front and back ends and the server maintenance at

 I was astounded at the amount of hacking attempts that were being made at the site.